top of page

 Wine Tastings

-We host wine tastings each Wednesday from 5-7 PM.
+We host wine tastings most Wednesdays from 5-7 PM.
 These tastings are open to the public, and no reservations are taken.
 Just show up!

-There is a $5/person tasting fee, but the fee may be applied to any same-day purchase.
+There is a $5/person tasting fee, but the fee is refunded with any same-day purchase.

 We recommend arriving before 6:30 to be sure you don't miss out on any of the wines.
 There are typically four wines available to taste, and each week is different.
 Follow us on Instagram for sneak peeks of our weekly tastings.